ldutoit/my_msc_project/README.txt

 The metadata describing sites is in raw_data/metadata.txt.

-The data analysis is in anova.R
+The data analysis is in analysis.R creating a plot Figures/abundance_family.pdf

-I tried some plotting with plot.R for visualising species abundancy by site
+I am doing an Anova per site in anova.R for visualising species abundancy by site.

-The figures are in Figures/